oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 enaBrowserTools is a set of scripts that interface with the ENA web services to download data from ENA easily, without any knowledge of scripting required.

-**URL**
+**More Information**

 https://github.com/enasequence/enaBrowserTools/